WLFJ-FM

-WLFJ-FM (89.3 MHz) is a non-commercial radio station, licensed to Greenville, North Carolina, and serving the Upstate, including Spartanburg, Anderson and Clemson.
-Owned by the Radio Training Network, it broadcasts a Contemporary Christian music format, known as "His Radio 89.3."
+WLFJ-FM (89.3 MHz) is a non-commercial radio station, licensed to Greenville, South Carolina, and serving the Upstate, including Spartanburg, Anderson and Clemson.
+Owned by the Radio Training Network, it broadcasts a Contemporary Christian music (primarily Christian AC) format, known as "His Radio 89.3."
 Several Christian talk and teaching shows are also included in the weekday schedule, hosted by Jim Daly, David Jeremiah and Charles Stanley.

 WLFJ-FM has an effective radiated power (ERP) of 41,000 watts (horizontal) and 37,000 watts (vertical).
 The transmitter is on Tower Road in Travelers Rest, South Carolina.

 HD Radio

 WLFJ-FM broadcasts in the HD Radio format.